msaxena2/logic-types-notes/notes/misc/prelim-propsal.md

 My work seeks expands the *semantics-first* approach beyond traditional programming languages into thinking about the *semantics of systems* themselves.
-For instance, consider Clinical Decision Support Systems that encode Best Practice Guidelines (BPGs) to assist healthcare practitioners (HCPs) with situation specific advice for various clinical scenarios.
+For instance, consider Clinical Decision Support Systems (CDSSs) that encode Best Practice Guidelines (BPGs) to assist healthcare practitioners (HCPs) with situation specific advice for various clinical scenarios.
 BPGs are systematically developed, evidence-based statements that inform HCPs of appropriate treatment